bifravst/bifravst/docs/firmware/SensorDataAndConfiguration.rst

 GPS Timeout configuration
 *************************

-Since the nRF9160 currently does not support AGPS depending on the device location acquiring a GPS fix can take a long time.
+Since the `firware currently does not support A-GPS <https://github.com/bifravst/firmware/issues/8>`_ depending on the device location acquiring a GPS fix can take a long time.
-Therefore a timeout of at least 1000s should be chosen.
+Therefore a timeout of at least 1000 seconds should be chosen.